billgraziano/xelogstash/README.md

 # Extended Event Writer for SQL Server

-`xewriter.exe` is an application to pull SQL Server Extended Events and SQL Server Agent job results and write them to various sinks.
+`sqlxewriter.exe` is an application to pull SQL Server Extended Events and SQL Server Agent job results and write them to various sinks.
 It runs on the command-line or as a service.
 It supports SQL Server 2012 and higher.
 It has limited support for SQL Server 2008 (R2).
 This application replaces `xelogstash.exe`.

 1. [New Features](#new)
 1. [Getting started](#getting-started)